 Preparing for Mother Nature’s Wrath

-Between Hurricanes Harvey and Irma, over 10 million residents and businesses lost power.
+Hurricanes cause millions of people and businesses to lose power every year.
 These widespread power outages can be life-threatening.
 Hospitals have patients connected to life-saving medical equipment.
 First responders need their radio dispatch and communications systems operating properly to coordinate search and rescue operations.
 Shelters with thousands of displaced residents need to keep food supplies fresh and emergency lighting operational.
 ATMs and banking systems need to stay operational so customers have access to cash.
 Gas stations need to keep their pumps flowing so fuel can be available to power vehicles and generators.

 Natural disasters always serve as a reminder of our dependence on uninterrupted power and the importance of having reliable back up power available for critical facilities and businesses.
 Regardless of what area of the country you live in, a proactive approach to natural disaster readiness will help you maintain business continuity during a weather emergency.